Parental separation and schooling

-Separation might result in the parent with whom the child primary lives with, having to move to a more affordable area where there is a new school for the child.
+Parental separation might result in the parent with whom the child primarily lives with, having to move to a more affordable area where there is a new school for the child.

 Under the law, children must attend school unless alternate home schooling arrangements are in place.
 Education is compulsory once children are of school age in each state.
 All children need to be enrolled for schooling.

 Sometimes parents are told by the other parent, or the school, that the child cannot be enrolled without both parent’s written consent.
 This creates more uncertainty and confusion.
 However, this information is not always correct.

 If there is no parenting order to the contrary, then both parents are presumed to have equal shared parental responsibility for the child.
 This means that the parents are expected to make a genuine effort to agree on the children’s education.
 However, if they cannot agree then either parent can enrol the child in a school.
 If the school is a fee-paying one, then the enrolling parent is the contracting party and will be liable for the fees to the school.